truemedian/lua-benchmark/README.md

 This repository contains a collection of benchmarks that are used to measure the performance of Lua interpreters and implementations, particularly in choosing which algorithm is best suited for a given task.

+Intended to serve as an updated and more comprehensive alternative to [Spar's LuaJIT Benchmarks](https://gitspartv.github.io/LuaJIT-Benchmarks/) and the much older [CASpring Benchmarks](https://caspring.org/wiki/LuaPerformance).

+> We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
+>
+> Yet we should not pass up our opportunities in that critical 3%.
+> -- Donald Knuth

 **[View Benchmarks](benchmark.md)**

+Above measurements were gathered on a single (mostly isolated) CPU core on a mostly idle system with the following
+specifications:

+- LuaJIT 2.1.1753364724
+- Lua 5.1.5
+- Lua 5.2.4
+- Lua 5.3.6
+- Lua 5.4.8

+- Linux 6.14.10-arch1-1
+- Intel i7-6700 @ 3.4GHz
+- 16GB DDR4-2133MHz

 ## Adding a new Benchmark